Pretty Patti Protter

 In between tender caresses and kisses, they removed one item of each other’s clothing after another.
 When she became more assertive and animated during intercourse, as she had always done with her soldier boy, he whispered to her to take it easy, slow down, and savor each moment.

 His tenderness and concern for her pleasure enthralled her.
 And as their passion intensified, peaked, and culminated in unbridled ecstasy, she pulled him to her and pressed her lips hard against his.
-It was a different way of making love for her, but she loved it.
+It was a different way of making love for her, and she loved it.

-In the days and months that followed, she fell in love with the prospect of marriage on the horizon.
+In the days and months that followed, they fell in love with the prospect of marriage on the horizon.
 She wondered how he felt about their almost eleven-year age difference.
 But he never mentioned it, so she didn’t either.
 She would never forget the passion she had known with her soldier boy, but the passion she experienced with her newfound love, although different, was more than enough to compensate for her loss.

 Copyright © 2017 Frank Zahn